 Is there a difference between a cold and the flu?

 Both the common cold and the flu are contagious viral infections of the respiratory tract.
-The symptoms are more or less similar but the symptoms of flu are more severe.
+The symptoms are more or less similar but the symptoms of the flu are more severe.
 A cold may drag you down a bit, but influenza will make you shudder at the very thought of getting out of bed!

-Some common symptoms of a cold and the flu include congestion, sneezing, sore throat, headache, coughing and chest discomfort.
+Some common symptoms of a cold and the flu include congestion, sneezing, sore throat, headache, coughing, and chest discomfort.
 The flu commonly leads to high-grade fever, body pain, fatigue, and weakness.

 Complications from a cold are relatively minor, but the flu can lead to a life-threatening illness such as pneumonia!

 There are more than 100 different strains of a cold virus known and new strains evolve every couple of years.
-Both common cold and the flu are viral infections and antibiotics cannot treat them.
+Both the common cold and the flu are viral infections and antibiotics cannot treat them.
 As mentioned, there are antiviral medicines available to treat the flu. –a cold cannot be treated by antibiotics?

 • Young children under the age of 5